 Unfortunately, when it comes to getting out in the world and doing it, i.e., applying what they learned, too few love that.
 For these lawyers, learning is a way to defer or delay the doing.

-"I can't make that call yet.
+"I can't call that prospect yet.
 I'm still learning how to do it."

 It's as if they were engaged in a certification process similar to acquiring their J.D. and passing the bar.
 I doubt that many lawyers think this consciously, i.e., that there's a literal certification process.
 I suspect it's more that education, particularly if it's structured at all, is often a good enough excuse for avoiding the doing.
 To watch them, you'd think that people who need legal service will only speak with lawyers bearing some sort of business development imprimatur, like a Good Marketing Seal of Approval.